 Navigating the SSDI process is complicated.
-Review some of our resource suggestions below to help you understand what’s involved, and then give one of our Long Island or Manhattan offices a call to speak with an experienced SSDI attorney.
+Review some of our resource suggestions below to help you understand what’s involved, and then give one of our Long Island offices a call to speak with an experienced SSDI attorney.

 Our Social Security Disability Law Firm Suggests Claimants Complete a Social Security Disability Activities Questionnaire

 It is often difficult for Social Security disability claimants to articulate comprehensively how their injury or illness affects their life.
 If this applies to you, please use this form to evaluate the severity of your symptoms.
 It asks a series of questions about your ability to engage in day-to-day activities, such as driving, cooking and eating, cleaning and straightening up the house, yard work, shopping, handling finances, reading, exercising, and sleeping, among others.
 For each category, you will describe how you do these things differently than you did before your illness or injury.
 A comprehensive record like this can jog your memory and help you present a more compelling story at your Social Security hearing.
 For assistance with Social Security hearings, please contact a Social Security disability law firm.